Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/grab.rst

-If you have changed the orientation to something other than Global, you can hotkey your chosen axis of orientation by hitting the relevant axis modifying hotkey **twice** instead of just once.
+If you have changed the orientation to something other than Global, you can hotkey your chosen axis of orientation by hitting the relevant axis modifying hotkey *twice* instead of just *once*.
 Hitting the axis modifying hotkey three times reverts back to Global orientation.

 - The :kbd:`G` hotkey followed by :kbd:`X-X` or :kbd:`Y-Y` or
   :kbd:`Z-Z` allows you to translate the object in the object's Local axis by default,